doremifasollasi/djangoreact/README.md

 Enter: `yes`

-### Next step - create superuser ащк ВофтпщФвьшт to access the link http://127.0.0.1:8000/admin/
+### Next step - create superuser (administrator) to access the link http://127.0.0.1:8000/admin/
+Through the DjangoAdmin you can change categories and posts.
+Let`s create:

 `python manage.py createsuperuser`